softraged/litfarms/README.md

 ## Features

 ### Product Display
-- **New theme and updated design (With light/dark mode switch)**
+- New theme and updated design (With light/dark mode switch)
 - Real-time product updates
 - Responsive grid layout
 - Beautiful product cards with dynamic images
 - Detailed pricing by tier and weight
 - Stock status indicators with "In Stock" and "Out of Stock" badges
 - Add to Cart functionality for in-stock items
-- **Fixed product COA buttons not displaying correctly sometimes**
+- Fixed product COA buttons not displaying correctly sometimes

 ### Advanced Filtering
 - Search products by name
 - Filter by tier (Essential, Preferred, Supreme)
-- **Tiers now are programmatically determined (So if a new tier is created by LIT, they should show up without needing to update the code)**
+- Tiers now are programmatically determined (So if a new tier is created by LIT, they should show up without needing to update the code)
 - Filter by strain type (Sativa, Indica, Hybrid)
-- Filter by weight (28g, 3.5g, 7g)
+- **Programmatic weight filtering** (All available weights are dynamically loaded)
-- **Search, weight, image, and sort-by algorithms are a little more precise**
+- Search, weight, image, and sort-by algorithms are a little more precise
 - Sort by:
   - Name (A-Z, Z-A)
   - Date (Newest, Oldest)